République Française Inserm

 15 rue Hélène Brion – 75013 Paris

-The annual symposium of the ROAD to 2030 Inserm network will be held on November 17th, 2025 in Buffon amphithéâtre (Université Paris Cité - Paris 13).
+The annual symposium of the ROAD to 2030 Inserm network was held on November 17th, 2025 in Buffon amphithéâtre (Université Paris Cité - Paris 13).

-The symposium will feature four visionary keynote speakers Franziska Denk (Wolfson Sensory, Pain and Regeneration Centre, King's Collège London, UK), Sestina Falcone (Centre de recherche en myologie, Paris), Nicholas Fuggle (Centre for Developmental Origins of Health and Disease, University of Southampton, UK) and Jean-Philippe Pradère (RESTORE lab, Toulouse), who will present their recent discoveries about neuro-inflammation, musculoskeletal ageing, population health and mitochondrial metabolism.
+The symposium featured four visionary keynote speakers Franziska Denk (Wolfson Sensory, Pain and Regeneration Centre, King's Collège London, UK), Sestina Falcone (Centre de recherche en myologie, Paris), Nicholas Fuggle (Centre for Developmental Origins of Health and Disease, University of Southampton, UK) and Jean-Philippe Pradère (RESTORE lab, Toulouse), who presented their recent discoveries about neuro-inflammation, musculoskeletal ageing, population health and mitochondrial metabolism.

-Rapid-fire talk sessions and an interactive poster walk will provide numerous chances to test ideas and spark collaborations and showcase the French community work.
+Rapid-fire talk sessions and an interactive poster walk provided numerous chances to test ideas and spark collaborations and showcase the French community work.

 Organizing committee